robenkleene/testing-presentation/testing-presentation.md

 ---

-> Reason #1 that functional programming facilitates testing is by clarifying your API.
+> Reason #1 that *functional programming* facilitates testing is that it clarifies your API.

 ---